RELATES TO: KRS 164.744(2), 164.753(4), 164.780, 164.785

 (3) The KHEAA grant program officer (KGPO) and the grant recipient shall make every reasonable effort to provide the authority the information needed to prevent an overaward.

-(4) If the applicant's expected family contribution, disbursed KHEAA grant amount, plus other student financial assistance exceeds his need by more than $300, the amount over $300 shall be considered to be an overaward.
+(4) If the applicant's expected family contribution, disbursed KHEAA grant amount, plus other student financial assistance exceeds his need, the excess shall be considered to be an overaward.
 If an overaward occurs, this amount shall be returned to the authority immediately.

 (2) If the student is determined to be ineligible after the KHEAA grant has been disbursed, the student shall repay to the authority the entire amount of the KHEAA grant for which the student was ineligible.